 You don’t get taxed on the first £11,500.
 You can see more on the latest Capital Gains Tax Rates here.

 - 18 per cent and 28 per cent tax rates for individuals (the tax rate you use depends on the total amount of your taxable income, so you need to work this out first )

 - 28 per cent for trustees or for personal representatives of someone who has died

 - 10 per cent for gains qualifying for Entrepreneurs’ Relief (if you are a sole trader or partner in a company).

 Not everyone pays Inheritance Tax.
-It’s only due if your estate – including any assets held in trust and gifts made within seven years of death – is valued over the current Inheritance Tax threshold (£325,000 in 2011-12).
+It’s only due if your estate, including any assets held in trust and gifts made within seven years of death, is valued over the current Inheritance Tax threshold (£325,000 for 2017-18).
 IHT is 40% on the amount over this threshold.

 If you are an expat living abroad with UK wife: Threshold is £650,000